Step 5: Install packages in your Python environment

 After the package is installed, it appears in the Python Environments window.
 The X to the right of the package uninstalls it.

-A small progress bar may appear underneath the environment to indicate that Visual Studio is building its IntelliSense database for the newly-installed package.
+A small progress bar might appear underneath the environment to indicate that Visual Studio is building its IntelliSense database for the newly-installed package.
 The IntelliSense tab also shows more detailed information.
-Note that until that database is complete, IntelliSense features like auto-completion and syntax checking won't be active in the editor for that package.
+Be aware that until that database is complete, IntelliSense features like auto-completion and syntax checking won't be active in the editor for that package.